 Melissa K. Nelson, Ph.D. is an ecologist, writer, media-maker and indigenous scholar-activist.
 She is the President/CEO of The Cultural Conservancy, which she has directed since 1993 and is Associate Professor of American Indian Studies at San Francisco State University.
 For over two decades Melissa has worked in the Native American food movement and since 2006 in international indigenous food sovereignty.
 Melissa is a Switzer Environmental Fellow and has received awards for films, community engagement, environmental stewardship, and experiential education.
 Melissa was the co-producer of the award-winning documentary film, The Salt Song Trail: Bringing Creation Back Together and has co-produced three other documentary short films.
 She has co-produced three audio recordings, Songscapes of Native America, Profiles of Native American Food Revitalization, and Red Earth Rising (with Canyon Records).
 Her first edited anthology Original Instructions – Indigenous Teachings For A Sustainable Future (2008), was produced in collaboration with Bioneers, where she has served as a long-term board member, co-founding and producing the Indigenous Forum (2008 – 2014) and Indigeneity Program.
 Her next edited anthology is Traditional Ecological Knowledge: Learning from Indigenous Practices for Environmental Sustainability (Cambridge University Press), to be released in July 2018.
 She currently serves on the board of the Occidental Arts and Ecology Center and the Segorea Te Land Trust.
 She is Anishinaabe/Cree/Métis, and a proud member of the Turtle Mountain Chippewa Tribe.

-Sara Moncada (Yaqui) is a Native educator, dancer, film-maker and cultural arts advocate.
-She is VP of Programs at The Cultural Conservancy, is co-founder of Wise Women Circles a women-owned inspirational film company, and director/artist/educator with Sewam American Indian Dance.
-She was previously the Managing Director for the not-for-profit Institute for Staffing Excellence and Innovations and On Nursing Excellence an organization devoted to inspiring and strengthening the effectiveness, recognition and well-being of nurses world-wide.
-Sara speaks and presents across the country and internationally on Native American arts and culture.
+Sara Moncada is a Native educator, dancer, filmmaker, author and cultural arts advocate.
+She is VP of Programs at The Cultural Conservancy, is co-founder of Wise Women Circles a women-owned inspirational media company, and is director/artist/educator with Sewam American Indian Dance.
+She was previously the Managing Director for the not-for-profit Institute for Staffing Excellence and Innovations and On Nursing Excellence, organizations devoted to the effectiveness, recognition and well-being of nurses worldwide.
+She was previously the Managing Director for the not-for-profit On Nursing Excellence and has been on the early team of multiple start-up technology companies with a spectrum of responsibilities including launching successful products and media programs into market.
+Sara speaks internationally on Native American arts and culture, is producer of the internationally successful film NURSES If Florence Could See Us Now and co-author of the new book The Dance of Caring.